joomla/coding-standards/manual/php.md

 For all all control structures, such as `if`, `else`, `do`, `for`, `foreach`, `try`, `catch`, `switch` and `while`, both the keyword starts a newline and the opening and closing braces are each put on a new line.

-Exclamation mark `!` logical operator `not` used a condition should not have spaces before or after the exclamation mark as shown in the examples.
+Exclamation mark `!`, the logical operator `not` used in a condition, should not have spaces before or after the exclamation mark as shown in the examples.

 ### An _if-else_ Example